wp-plugins/rsvpmaker/README.txt

 = Why am I getting a "page not found" error? =

 A minority of users report that the RSVPMaker permalinks don't function properly in the default configuration.
 Go to the RSVPMaker options settings screen and check the box for "Tweak Permalinks."
 This should clear up the problem by making WordPress reset the permalinks.

+Also ensure you have enabled directory-style permalinks so the address to events is displayed in the format /rsvpmaker/my-event/ rather than ?rsvpmaker=my-event -- see [http://codex.wordpress.org/Using_Permalinks](http://codex.wordpress.org/Using_Permalinks).

 = Where can I get more information about using RSVPMaker? =